Wash Your Car Responsibly

 Individuals who wash their car at home also typically use more water than individuals who go to a car wash.
 In fact, the average homeowner uses 116 gallons of water to clean their car.
 Most commercial car washes use 60% less water to wash the entire car than most homeowners use just to rinse the car.

-However, there are steps that you can take so that you can have a shiny car without harming the environment:
+How can you have a shiny car without harming the environment?

 For more information about water quality issues, please contact the City Engineer by calling 816-439-4500.
 To learn more about water quality, please visit the Mid-America Regional Council (MARC) water quality website.